-Many of our clients have either planned or enjoyed their escape already and the feedback from recently returned clients has been great.
+Many of our clients enjoyed their Cook Islands escape in the winter of 2021 and the feedback from recently returned clients has been great.
 If you’ve not, we’d recommend getting in touch with us as soon as possible.
-There’s limited accommodation in this beautiful Pacific paradise and our Auckland friends haven’t wasted any time in getting organised, so time is very much of the essence for Mainlanders before it’s booked out, especially if you are considering Aitutaki as well as Rarotonga.
-The October school holidays are heavily booked already, so best avoided if possible.
+There’s limited accommodation in this beautiful Pacific paradise , so time is very much of the essence for Mainlanders before it’s booked out, especially if you are considering Aitutaki as well as Rarotonga.

 The Cook Islands doesn’t do big, impersonal resorts; rather this is the home of friendly, family owned and operated accommodation and eating options.
 We’d be delighted to book hotels, villas and even private holiday homes for you.